Music and Artificial Intelligence: The Big Hype Behind This Dynamic Duo

 Hatsune Miku is just one example of virtual artists’ power to reach stratospheric levels of success.
 In fact, even organisers are taking note.
 The Eurovision-inspired AI Music Contest was launched in 2020 and attracts developers, musicians and data scientists from around the world to compete with songs created using artificial intelligence.

 Tech and social media companies are also getting involved and consider music and artificial intelligence their next cash cow.
 In May 2022, Splice launched CoSo, an AI-powered music app that uses Complementary Sounds technology to create music in mere seconds.
 Bandlab’s SongStarter is another such app.
 According to the official website, it’s an “AI-powered idea generator” that can “generate royalty-free music in seconds”.
+In 2023, OpenAI’s ChatGPT took the world by storm, and opened up Pandora’s box when it comes to the relationship between music and technology, and more importantly, the intellectual property debate.

 Will AI make musicians obsolete?